+Let’s talk about that toxic employee in your team.
 I often see articles stating that “People don’t leave a company, they leave their boss/manager” or similar on LinkedIn.
 So, I thought I’d write about this from the other side.
 The one that no one seems to talk (or write) about – the “problem employee”!
+They’re just as likely to be in IT service management (ITSM) environments as they are everywhere else in the organization.

 In this article, I’m focusing not just on the minor problems we might have with colleagues, but on the behavior that has wider-reaching implications – such as affecting team morale and the wellbeing of individuals.
 I’m sure that most of us have been in a situation where there’s that one member of staff who can make life hell for both you and/or your team.